foundersandcoders/our-site-v3/src/apprenticeship-guide/employer-faqs.md

 - ### Once we have used up our levy, can we still get levy transfer payments?

   If you are a levy payer, but only have a small sum in your levy fund, you can instead fund the apprenticeship through a levy transfer.
 We can put you in touch with [London Progression Collaboration](https://www.thelpc.uk/), who can provide more information.

+- ### What incentive payments are available for hiring a new apprentice?

+The Government has recently announced a doubling of the value of their incentive payments to employers to £3,000.
+For more information, see [incentive payments for hiring a new apprentice](https://www.gov.uk/guidance/incentive-payments-for-hiring-a-new-apprentice).

 If you have any more questions, please contact [Dan](mailto:dan@foundersandcoders.com).